PowerShell/ConsoleGuiTools/README.md

 ## Architecture

-Due do the quirks of the PowerShell threading implementation the design of GUI's in this application is non-standard.
-The cmdlet invokes an avalonia application as a seperate process to guaranteee the GUI is runnning on the main thread.
+Due to the quirks of the PowerShell threading implementation, the design of GUIs in this application are non-standard.
+The cmdlet invokes an Avalonia application as a separate process to guarantee the GUI is running on the main thread.
 Graphical tools therefore consists of 3 .NET Projects.

 - Microsoft.PowerShell.GraphicalTools - Cmdlet implementations
 - OutGridView.Gui - Implementation of the Out-GridView window